Why was medical marijuana use approved in Pennsylvania?

 How do I get a patient certification?

 An approved practitioner can issue your patient certification.
-If you do not have an approved practitioner, you can view a list of approved practitioners here (PDF).
+If you do not have an approved practitioner, you can access the Department of Health’s list on our Approved Practitioners page.

 Do I need a patient certification to create my patient profile in the registry?